bargul/guo2021/README.md

 ## 2.1.
 The original method

 @TODO: Explain the original method.
+- Creating long tailed dataset from Pascal Voc and Ms Coco
 ## 2.2.
 Our interpretation

 @TODO: Explain the parts that were not clearly explained in the original paper and how you interpreted them.
+- Creating Long tailed dataset part is only explained with a sentence Pareto distribution used, we follow the references but could not found the exact way so we use the 6-6-8 split which explained in papers with 4-20 , 20-100 and 100-775 image sample intervals.
+-

 # 3. Experiments and results